Feminism in South Africa: Overview

 Feminism in South Africa has been shaped by struggles for political and racial equality, as well as by national and transnational struggles for gender equality.
-Woman in South Africa have historically faced a myriad of state-facilitated and socially-practiced discrimination including pay discrimination.
-One example was the inability for all women to vote until 1983 and cultural sexism manifesting through severe violence against women.
-South Africa has high rates of rape and domestic violence which frequently goes unreported.
+Women in South Africa have historically faced a myriad of state-facilitated and socially-practiced discrimination, including pay discrimination.
+One example was the inability of all women to vote until 1983, and cultural sexism manifesting through severe violence against women.
+South Africa has high rates of rape and domestic violence, which frequently go unreported.
 Nearly one third of adolescent girls report being sexually coerced by men by the time they turn 16.
-This statistic lead to matriculating into high rates of sexual harassment, and assault experienced by women.
+This statistic leads to high rates of sexual harassment and assault experienced by women.

-As a response to these issues, and out of desperation for change in a politically unstable time in the 1980s, feminism in South Africa began to gain traction as women became more politically active.
+In response to these issues and amid the political instability of the 1980s, feminism in South Africa gained traction as women became more politically active.
 Specifically, feminism in South Africa gained new life in 1994 when the constitution was being rewritten to cater to a post-apartheid, democratic society.
 During this phase of reconstruction, women unified and lobbied for a more equitable positioning of women within the constitutional framework.
-Women benefited from the democratization of South Africa as women were the ones most significantly impacted and oppressed by the male dominated, state repression.
+Women benefited from the democratization of South Africa, as women were the ones most significantly impacted and oppressed by the male-dominated state repression.
 It was the initial unification and women's rights movement during the negotiations of the constitution that spurred other activism related to women's rights and social circumstances.
-These progressive women led movements were later labeled one of the first examples of modern South African feminism.
+These progressive, women-led movements were later identified as among the earliest examples of modern South African feminism.
 The 1990s South African feminist movement was also propelled forward by the momentum of other noteworthy women's rights movements in neighboring African countries.
-Countries such as Zimbabwe and Mozambique served as inspiration as women in both countries successfully organized themselves and lobbied to make the needs of women a concern of the state.
+Countries such as Zimbabwe and Mozambique served as inspiration, as women in both successfully organized and lobbied to make women's needs a concern of the state.

 Through the country's transition to multi-racial democracy in the mid-1990s, South African feminism contributed to the process of reconstruction, striving for a non-racist, non-sexist society.
 However, feminist activism and radical transformational politics were largely diluted in the process.
 Contemporary South African feminism continues to engage with questions of the role of feminism within broader national and international struggles for class and racial equality.
 South African feminism aligns with the agenda of global feminism as a continuous project designed to deconstruct and challenge the dualities and binaries between men and women in the eyes of society and the state.
-Feminism in South Africa is rooted in distinctly different epistemologies and beliefs of women and women's work than the beliefs that ground other modern inequitable social structures, such as worker's compensation.
-International feminist theory asserts that exclusive dualities between men and women serve as the groundings on which discriminatory laws and practices lie.
+Feminism in South Africa is rooted in distinct epistemologies and beliefs about women and women's work that differ from those that ground other modern inequitable social structures, such as workers' compensation.
+International feminist theory asserts that exclusive dualities between men and women serve as the grounds on which discriminatory laws and practices lie.
 Modern South African feminists aim to deconstruct these dualities by politicizing the lives of women and demanding gender equality laws.